pchemguy/SQLiteICUex/README.md

 int sqlite3IcuexInit(sqlite3 *db);
 ```

-The surrounding build system must generate a separate aggregate-initializer
-module that calls `sqlite3IcuexInit(db)` when `icuex` is enabled.
-The build
-system, not this extension, is responsible for configuring SQLite with an
-aggregate initializer, conventionally:
+The surrounding build system must generate a separate aggregate-initializer module that calls `sqlite3IcuexInit(db)` when `icuex` is enabled.
+The build system, not this extension, is responsible for configuring SQLite with an aggregate initializer, conventionally:

 ```text
 SQLITE_EXTRA_AUTOEXT=sqlite3ExtraAutoExtInit
 ```

-The name, implementation, generation, and ordering logic of
-`sqlite3ExtraAutoExtInit()` are outside this package. `icuex.c` neither defines
-nor references that function and does not call `sqlite3_auto_extension()`.
+The name, implementation, generation, and ordering logic of `sqlite3ExtraAutoExtInit()` are outside this package. `icuex.c` neither defines nor references that function and does not call `sqlite3_auto_extension()`.

-The aggregate initializer must propagate a non-`SQLITE_OK` result from
-`sqlite3IcuexInit()`.
-The component initializer itself stops at the first
+The aggregate initializer must propagate a non-`SQLITE_OK` result from `sqlite3IcuexInit()`.
+The component initializer itself stops at the first registration failure.
-registration failure.

 There is no `sqlite3_icuex_init()` loadable-extension entry point.
-Do not
-compile `icuex.c` as a separate object or shared library.
+Do not compile `icuex.c` as a separate object or shared library.

 ## 4. Memory and ownership

-- Each collation owns a distinct `UCollator`.
+- `UTF_CI` owns one `UCollator`; `UTF_CI_AI` owns no persistent ICU object.
-- After successful `sqlite3_create_collation_v2()`, SQLite owns the collator and
-  closes it through the upstream `icuCollationDel()` callback.
+- After successful registration of `UTF_CI`, SQLite owns the collator and closes it through the upstream `icuCollationDel()` callback.
 - If registration fails, `icuex` closes the untransferred collator directly.
+- `UTF_CI_AI` constructs two temporary UTF-16 keys for each comparison and releases both on every path.
+It uses explicit lengths, so embedded U+0000 is compared as ordinary text rather than as a terminator.
+- SQLite collation callbacks cannot return SQL errors.
+If key allocation or ICU processing fails, `UTF_CI_AI` logs the failure, interrupts the active database operation, cleans up, and returns a provisional explicit-length comparison only to satisfy the callback ABI.
 - ICU transformation output is sized with preflight calls.
 - Intermediate UTF-16 and final UTF-8 result buffers use `sqlite3_malloc64()`.
-  The final UTF-8 buffer is transferred to SQLite with `sqlite3_free()` as its
+The final UTF-8 buffer is transferred to SQLite with `sqlite3_free()` as its destructor.
-  destructor.
-- Final results use UTF-8 so SQLite does not reinterpret and remove a leading
-  U+FEFF as a UTF-16 byte-order mark.
+- Final results use UTF-8 so SQLite does not reinterpret and remove a leading U+FEFF as a UTF-16 byte-order mark.
 - Buffer lengths distinguish bytes, UTF-16 code units, and Unicode code points.
 - Supplementary characters are iterated as complete code points.

-The standard ICU Normalizer2 objects are immutable singletons owned by ICU.
-`icuex` resolves them as needed and never closes them.
-No mutable global cache
+The standard ICU Normalizer2 objects are immutable singletons owned by ICU. `icuex` resolves them as needed and never closes them.
+No mutable global cache is used.
-is used.

 ## 5. Unicode and index stability

-Case-fold mappings, normalization data, and collation weights come from the ICU
-version linked into SQLite.
-Results for characters added or changed in newer
-Unicode versions may therefore change after an ICU upgrade.
+Case-fold mappings, normalization data, and collation weights come from the ICU version linked into SQLite.
+Results for characters added or changed in newer Unicode versions may therefore change after an ICU upgrade.

-Persistent indexes and constraints using `UTF_CI` or `UTF_CI_AI` depend on the
+Persistent indexes and constraints using `UTF_CI` depend on ICU collation data; those using `UTF_CI_AI` depend on ICU case-folding, compatibility, normalization, and combining-class data.
-linked ICU collation data.
 After changing ICU versions or collation semantics,
 rebuild affected indexes:

 ```sql